MITLibraries/tacos/README.md

 `UNPAYWALL_EMAIL`: email address to include in API call as required in their [documentation](https://unpaywall.org/products/api).
 Your personal email is appropriate for development.
 Deployed and for tests, use the timdex moira list email.

+#### Authentication

+Access to some of the config values below is limited.
+Please contact someone in the EngX team if you need help locating them.

+`BASE_URL`: The base url for the app.
+This is required for Omniauth config.
+`OP_HOST`: The OID provider hostname, required for authentication.
+(Do not include URL prefix.)
+`OP_SECRET_KEY`: The secret key for the OID client.
+`OP_CLIENT_ID`: The identifier for the OID client.
+`OP_ISSUER`: The URL for the OIDC issuer.
+This can be found in the Touchstone OpenID metadata.

 ### Optional

 `PLATFORM_NAME`: The value set is added to the header after the MIT Libraries logo.
 The logic and CSS for this comes from our theme gem.